-We support OHSU Tuality Healthcare by funding projects and programs that enrich the patient experience and wellness of our community.
+We support OHSU Health Hillsboro Medical Center (formerly Tuality Healthcare) by funding projects and programs that enrich the patient experience and wellness of our community.

 We envision a region—from Washington County to the coast—where there is access to consistent, patient focused, high quality care.

 Thanks to a lifetime of committed supporters, Tuality Healthcare Foundation has been able to:

 - Provide free or reduced cost health services and classes to our community